sainandan2005/EduSphere/README.md

-# Igebra Hackathon
+# EduSphere
-Welcome to the Igebra Hackathon project repository!
-This project is developed using TypeScript, JavaScript, HTML, and CSS.

-## Description
-EduSphere is designed to revolutionize learning experiences through personalized guidance and interactive support.
-This project aims to provide an all in one place for your learning needs.
+EduSphere is a web-based platform designed to enhance learning through personalized tutoring, interactive content, and progress tracking.
+Built with React, JavaScript, HTML, and CSS, EduSphere leverages AI to provide tailored educational support for students.

-## Features
+## Key Features
-Intelligent Tutoring: It can assess your strengths and weaknesses, and provide tailored instruction to help you excel.
+- **AI-Powered Tutoring:** Assess strengths and weaknesses, answer questions, and provide step-by-step guidance.
-Personalized Learning Paths: It creates a customized study plans based on your goals, progress, and preferred learning styles.
-Interactive Content: I offer a wide range of engaging educational content, including videos, simulations, and interactive exercises.
-Progress Tracking and Analysis: I monitor your progress, identify areas for improvement, and provide regular feedback.
+- **Personalized Study Plans:** Generate custom learning paths based on user goals and progress.
+- **Interactive Content:** Access videos, simulations, and exercises to reinforce concepts.
+- **Seamless User Experience:** Modern UI with authentication and real-time chat support.

+## Technologies Used
+- React
+- Vite
+- Tailwind CSS
+- Firebase
+- Gemini API (for AI features)

+EduSphere aims to make learning more engaging, adaptive, and effective for everyone.